Typestate via Revocable Capabilities: From Capabilities to Typestate, Step by Step

 \subsection{Preliminary: Programming with Scoped Capabilities}

 Interacting with files and sockets is a common task in daily programming.
-Beyond basic operations such as @open@ and @close@ for managing file handles, many languages provide scoped constructs, such as @with@ in Python or @using@ in Java, to ensure that resources are properly released.
-In Scala, this pattern can be captured with a higher-order combinator @withFile@:
+Many languages provide scoped constructs, such as @with@ in Python or @try@-with-resources in Java, to ensure that resources are properly released.
+In Scala, a typical pattern is to use a higher-order combinator @withFile@:

-A key advantage of using scoped constructs is that access to the variable @f@ guarantees the underlying file is open and available for read and write operations.
-Thus, @f@ embodies not only the \emph{resource} itself, but also the \emph{capability} \cite{DBLP:journals/cacm/DennisH66,DBLP:conf/asian/MillerS03} to operate on that resource.
+A key advantage of using scoped constructs is that the local variable @f@ guarantees the underlying file is open for the duration of the scope.
+Thus, @f@ embodies not only the file \emph{resource}, but also the \emph{capability} \cite{DBLP:journals/cacm/DennisH66,DBLP:conf/asian/MillerS03} to operate on it.
 Unfortunately, this guarantee holds only under conventional, first-order usage.
-In impure higher-order languages like Scala, programmers may leak the access to @f@ in various ways; subsequently reading or writing to leaked, closed files would result in runtime exceptions:
+In impure higher-order languages such as Scala, programmers may inadvertently leak these capabilities in various ways:

-Several mechanisms have been proposed to ensure safe and ergonomic programming using capabilities in Scala.
-Broadly, they fall into two categories: (1) passing capabilities \emph{implicitly} without using variable names such as @f@, thereby preventing accidental leakage; and (2) \emph{explicitly} tracking reachable/captured resources of function closures and data structures at the type level.
+To prevent such leaks, several mechanisms have been proposed to ensure safe and ergonomic programming using capabilities in Scala.
+Broadly, they fall into two categories: (1) passing capabilities \emph{implicitly}, so that code never binds them to a named variable; and (2) \emph{explicitly} tracking reachable/captured resources of function closures and data structures at the type level.